liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 Great job creating the Location Listing Portlet's UI!

-In case you're interested the finished event-listing-portlet example project, including the UIs of the Location Listing Portlet and Event Listing Portlet, is available in the
+In case you're interested, the finished event-listing-portlet example project, including the UIs of the Location Listing Portlet and Event Listing Portlet, is available in the
 [Dev Guide SDK](https://github.com/liferay/liferay-docs/tree/master/devGuide/code/devGuide-sdk)